-36th Conference on Neural Information Processing Systems (NeurIPS 2022).
+More broadly, the ideal theoretical perspective should consider not only whether target functions can be expressed, but also whether the constructed networks are plausibly learnable.
+Learnability is important because empirical settings do not operate in the infinite data, unbounded computation regime - they require fitting the target function with access to limited number of samples from an empirical distribution.
+The question of studying learnability can be decomposed into studying optimization and generalization.

-More broadly, the ideal theoretical perspective should consider not only whether target functions can be expressed, but also whether the approximating functions can plausibly be obtained by fitting a neural network to a finite training sample, as is the case in practical deep learning settings.
-The latter question can be decomposed into studying optimization and generalization.
-Unfortunately, a rigorous analysis of optimization is unresolved even for simple two-layer nets [35, 33].
-Global optimization analyses such as NTK do exist [18, 26], but there is a large body of theoretical and empirical work showing that neural networks can generalize much better than NTK analyses can hope to prove [20, 57].
+Unfortunately, a rigorous analysis of optimization is unresolved even for simple two-layer nets (Mei et al., 2018).
 Generalization is more tractable, so we propose to study expressivity and generalization together.

-Towards studying more meaningful notions of approximation, this work proposes statistically meaningful (SM) approximation.
-This definition requires not only the existence of an approximating network, but also that it has good statistical properties.
-Consider a setting where the aim is to fit the target function G using the approximating family \mathcal{F} and a finite sample of training data.
-SM approximation requires existence of a loss whose empirical risk minimizer in \mathcal{F} leads to a model with low approximation error in fitting G. We define the sample complexity of the approximation as the number of training samples needed to guarantee ε approximation error and study SM approximation with low sample complexity bounds.
-SM approximation essentially eliminates statistical concerns about fitting the target function with a finite sample (optimization concerns can remain).
+Towards the goal of studying more meaningful notions of approximation, this work proposes the notion of statistically meaningful (SM) approximation.
+This definition requires not only the existence of an approximating network, but also that it has good statistical learnability.
+Consider a setting where the aim is to fit the target function G using the approximating family $\mathcal{F}$ and a finite sample of training data.
+SM approximation requires existence of a loss whose empirical risk minimizer in $\mathcal{F}$ leads to a model with low approximation error in fitting G. We define the sample complexity of the approximation as the number of training samples needed to guarantee at most $\epsilon$ approximation error and study SM approximation with low sample complexity bounds.
+SM approximation essentially eliminates all statistical concerns for learnability (optimization-related concerns can remain).

 We present two case studies on SM approximation.
 First, we demonstrate that overparameterized feedforward neural nets can SM approximate boolean circuits with a low sample complexity that depends only on the intrinsic circuit size.
 Though it is simple to construct neural nets to approximate boolean circuits, bounding the sample complexity of the approximation is challenging.
-For example, standard norm-based generalization bounds for the naive construction scale exponentially in depth [5, 6].
-Furthermore, VC dimension-based bounds would scale polynomially in the number of parameters in the network [23], which is problematic because for practical optimization concerns, neural nets are typically overparameterized in terms of width [62].
+For example, standard norm-based generalization bounds for the naive construction scale exponentially in depth (Bartlett et al., 2017).
+Furthermore, VC dimension-based bounds would scale polynomially in the number of parameters in the network (Harvey et al., 2017), which is problematic because for practical optimization concerns, neural nets are typically overparameterized in terms of width (Zhang et al., 2016).
 In contrast, our sample complexity bound for SM approximation depends only on the intrinsic circuit size, up to logarithmic factors.

 Our second case study is on SM approximating Turing machines with transformers.
-We consider a class of Turing machines with bounded computation time T and construct encoder-decoder transformers [53] which SM approximate these Turing machines.
+We consider a class of Turing machines with bounded computation time T and construct encoder-decoder-based transformers (Vaswani et al., 2017) which SM approximate these Turing machines.
 The sample complexity of the approximation depends on a polynomial in $\log T$ and the sizes of the state space and the alphabet of the Turing machine.
-Though constructions for approximating Turing machines from prior work [48, 42, 9] have not been formally studied from a sample complexity perspective, existing bounds would depend at least linearly on T. Furthermore, our construction only uses $\log \log T$ precision, compared to at least $\log T$ in prior works, resulting in the exponential improvement in the sample complexity.
+Though constructions for approximating Turing machines from prior work (Siegelmann & Sontag, 1995; Pérez et al., 2019; Bhattamishra et al., 2020) have not been formally studied from a sample complexity perspective, existing bounds would depend at least linearly on T. Furthermore, our construction only uses $\log \log T$ precision, compared to at least $\log T$ in prior works, allowing us to achieve the exponential improvement in the sample complexity.